jeffthedeveloper/PythonGeneralRepository/README.md

 Script para baixar imagens do WhatsApp e criar pastas no Google Drive

 Script for download images from whatsapp and create folders at Google Drive

+# countingSquirrels

+a code to count squirrels by conclusion of some code aspects variations,  also creating dataframes and making conversion of fahrenheit temperature